AB-BLAST 3.0 is a powerful

 runs on general purpose computer hardware;

-can uniquely categorize and filter results based on biological criteria;
+can uniquely categorize and filter results based on biologically relevant criteria;

 and much more.